pschou/jURL/README.md

 - Open source and free

 For efficiency, `jurl` will store a cached response in `/dev/shm/jurl_...`.
-For example, OpenStack or CS2 infrastructure both of provide metadata / JSON endpoints for collecting system details.
+For example, OpenStack or CS2 infrastructure both of which provide metadata / JSON endpoints for collecting system details.
 These details don't change, but they can be queried multiple times for many uses, such as metrics, system identification, and health monitoring.
 This binary is a portable package,